aberuwu/CesarMusicEmporiumAPIWrapper/README.md

 ### UI DEMO LIVE
-- To run the deomo app LIVE: https://cesarmusicemporiumwebapp.azurewebsites.net/
+- To run the deomo app LIVE: https://cesarmusicemporiumwebapp.azurewebsites.net/ (I'm running a low bandwith shared azure resource, so it might take a second or two to load in for the first time)

 ### UI DEMO LOCAL
 - To run the demo app LOCAL, download CesarMusicEmporiumWebapp solution folders.